Find your Dream Job

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-If you’re searching for a career that allows you to make a difference in people’s lives and offers financial security, then you might want to consider a profession in the medical field.
+If you’re searching for a career that allows you to make a difference in people’s lives and offers financial security, consider a career in the medical field.
 Many medical careers have a significant impact on people’s lives and contribute to improving their overall health and well-being.

-If you’re new to the medical field, you may be wondering how to get started.
+You may wonder how to get started if you’re new to medicine.
 Some medical careers require specific certifications that can help you gain entry into this rewarding profession.
-By acquiring the necessary certifications and education, you can develop the skills and knowledge necessary to excel in your chosen career path.
-So whether you’re looking to change careers or just starting out, the medical field offers a variety of career options that could be the perfect fit for you.
+By acquiring the necessary certifications and education, you can develop the skills and knowledge necessary to excel in your chosen career.
+So whether you’re looking to change careers or just starting, the medical field offers a variety of career options that could be the perfect fit for you.

-With our guides on finding jobs, you will be able to adjust to the medical world easily.
+With our guidance on finding jobs, you can easily adjust to the medical world.
 You will be able to make the tools needed for the job work for you so that you become a professional in no time.

-Here are 8 medical careers and certifications you should consider going into so that you can make a living improving the lives of others.
+Here are 8 medical careers and certifications you should consider going into to make a living improving the lives of others.

 1. Dental Hygienist

-One area of the body that requires constant care is the mouth, as teeth and gums need to be in good shape if you want to avoid oral diseases.
+One area of the body that requires constant care is the mouth, as teeth and gums must be in good shape to avoid oral diseases.
 That’s where dental hygienists come in.

-When it comes to certifications, you can take a dental hygiene program as an alternative to medical school.
-You will be able to find well-earning opportunities after two years of schooling.
+Regarding certifications, you can take a dental hygiene program as an alternative to medical school.
+After two years of schooling, you can find well-paying opportunities.

-This job gives you the ability to help patients relax and feel at ease while you fix or clean their teeth.
-You can also educate them on how to keep their teeth in shape when they’re not at a dental office.
+This job lets you help patients relax and feel at ease while you fix or clean their teeth.
+You can also educate them on keeping their teeth in shape when not at a dental office.

-Being a dental hygienist also involves the use of x-rays and other forms of technology to ensure a healthy mouth.
+As a dental hygienist, you will also use X-rays and other forms of technology to ensure a healthy mouth.
 You will also be responsible for keeping records of appointments and treatments for different patients.

 2. Phlebotomy Technician

-Studying blood is another way that medical professionals can figure out what keeps us going on a daily basis.
+Studying blood is another way medical professionals can determine what keeps us going daily.
 Among the careers in the medical field that involve this field is a phlebotomy technician.

-You’ll be able to obtain a phlebotomy certification in just a few weeks if you dedicate yourself to this job.
+If you dedicate yourself to this job, you can obtain a phlebotomy certification in a few weeks.
 This can come in handy if there’s another medical field you want to study and need to manage time for it.

-As a phlebotomy technician, you’ll be tasked with drawing blood from patients and sending samples to labs for testing.
-This will help detect illnesses that wouldn’t have been noticed otherwise.
+As a phlebotomy technician, you draw blood from patients and send samples to labs for testing.
+This helps detect illnesses that wouldn’t have been noticed otherwise.

-Training is provided so that you get the hang of this job right away.
-You can also your experience to find a new career in the health world that takes your skills to the next level.
+Training is provided to get the hang of this job immediately.
+You can also use your experience to find a new career in the health world that takes your skills to the next level.

 Phlebotomy Notes: Pocket Guide to Blood Collection